 That appears to be the short answer.

 The long answer is that the Democratic Party is still smarting, albeit largely unawares, over the 1952 loss of the U.S. presidency to gung-ho hunter Dwight D. Eisenhower.
-Posing often with hunting weapons, Eisenhower won by a landslide over reputed pro-animal candidate Adlai Stephenson, after nonhunters Franklin D. Roosevelt and Harry Truman had held the White House for 20 years.
+Posing often with hunting weapons, Eisenhower won by a landslide over reputed pro-animal candidate Adlai Stevenson, after nonhunters Franklin D. Roosevelt and Harry Truman had held the White House for 20 years.

 S. 2363 rolls into a single omnibus bill eight pieces of legislation which earlier were introduced separately.
 Five give special privileges to hunters and hunter recruitment efforts.
 Three are apportionment bills, funding ongoing federal programs.